 Support the Ringside Report Network

-D’Alesio provided his analysis of how Jones sustained his injury.
+D’Alesio provided an analysis of how Jones had sustained his injury.
 Jones overexerted himself while practicing a takedown with a sparring partner.
 The particular move involved Jones turning around almost 180 degrees, causing him to overreach and use one arm to grapple with a heavyweight opponent.
-This kind of physical exertion is often dangerous, and unfortunately, it resulted in an injury for Jones.
+This kind of physical exertion is often dangerous, and unfortunately, it injured Jones.

-AJ had more concerns than just the injury sustained by Jones.
-He cited the case of Johnny Walker to illustrate the long-term consequences of upper body injuries on fighters.
+AJ had more concerns than just Jones’s injury.
+He cited Johnny Walker’s case to illustrate the long-term consequences of upper body injuries on fighters.
 Such injuries can have lasting effects, and the recovery process may not be sufficient to restore the fighter to their previous state of health.
 This is particularly problematic for someone of Jones’ calibre, especially considering the challenges presented by an opponent like Stipe.

 Dave was highly disappointed, especially given how close to the fight it had been.
 The anticipation had been building up for months, with fans eagerly waiting to witness a clash between two titans of the sport.
 Both fighters have their legacy; while Jones is often hailed as the “Greatest Fighter of all time,” Miocic is recognized as the “greatest heavyweight of all time.”
 However, with just two weeks to go, the news of the fight’s postponement was a hard pill to swallow for many.

 Reflecting on Jones’ illustrious career, Simon praised him as one of the few fighters who manages to excite the audience every time he enters the octagon.
 Jones’ consistent dominance and ability to stay ahead of his competitors make him a true marvel.
 This sentiment resonates even more with the recent news of Jones training with jiu-jitsu maestro Gordon Ryan.
-Fans are eagerly anticipating witnessing the evolution of Jones’s fighting style, thanks to this training.
+Thanks to this training, fans are eagerly anticipating witnessing the evolution of Jones’s fighting style.

 In conclusion, although the delay of this bout is disheartening, it is a testimony to the unpredictable nature of the sport.
 Injuries are an unfortunate aspect of the game, and while they might postpone certain events, they cannot diminish the spirit and enthusiasm that fighters and fans alike bring to the world of MMA.
 The hope remains that the world will finally witness this epic showdown once Jones recuperates.

-In light of the unfortunate injury to Jon Jones, sidelining him from his anticipated bout against Stipe Miocic, the UFC has had to adjust the fight card.
+In light of Jon Jones’s unfortunate injury, which sidelined him from his anticipated bout against Stipe Miocic, the UFC has had to adjust the fight card, significantly impacting the heavyweight division.
 Dave and AJ discussed the newly announced co-main event.

 Dave Simon highlighted the ascent of Tom Aspinall, who, despite an injury setback in a prior fight, has demonstrated impressive performance.
 He’s set to face Sergei Pavlovich in what promises to be a thrilling interim heavyweight championship bout.
-However, as Simon pointed out, the fight might not have the same allure as Jones vs. Miocic.
+However, Simon pointed out that the fight might not have the same allure as Jones vs. Miocic.
 The average fight fan may not be as familiar with Pavlovich as the renowned Jon Jones.
-The significance of this is further underscored by the UFC’s decision not to promote this as the new main event but rather keep it as the co-main event.
+This significance is further underscored by the UFC’s decision not to promote this as the new main event but rather keep it as the co-main event.
 Instead, the bout between Jiri Prochazka and Alex Pereira for the light heavyweight title has been elevated to the main event status.

 Traditionally, heavier classes headline events when two title fights are scheduled, making this an unusual move.
 The light heavyweight title bout taking precedence over the interim heavyweight championship suggests the latter might not possess the drawing power the UFC desires for a main event.